davideloba/daliMaster/README.md

 ### How?

-[daliMaster](www.ebay.d) is an shield that can transform your Arduino™ in a DALI master. [daliMaster](www.ebay.d) acts as a bridge between Arduino™ I2C interface and DALI bus.
-Let's make an example to examplain how it works.
+With [daliMaster](www.ebay.d)!
+As the name suggests, that shield transforms your Arduino™ in a DALI master, acting as a bridge between I2C interface and DALI bus.
+This shield is powered by [LW14](http://shop.codemercs.com/media/files_public/okutobbwyxn/LW14_Datasheet.pdf) chip by [Code Mercenaries](https://www.codemercs.com/en/).
+Let's make an example to explain how it works.

 ## Getting Started

 * Fit [daliMaster](www.ebay.d) on your Arduino™

-* Make connections (You can find an example schema [here](www.ebay.d)) ** Connect your lamps to their ballasts
+* Make connections (You can find an example schema [here](www.ebay.d))
+  * Connect your lamps to their ballasts
-** Connect your ballast to mains..be careful!
+  * Connect your ballast to mains..be careful!
-** Connect your ballasts and [daliMaster](www.ebay.d) to DALI bus ** Connect your AC/DC 24 V power supply to mains and to [daliMaster](www.ebay.d)..be careful!
-Remember that you need to supply [daliMaster](www.ebay.d) and the shield will do the rest in order to power DALI bus.
+  * Connect your ballasts and [daliMaster](www.ebay.d) to DALI bus
+  * Connect your AC/DC 24V power supply to mains and to [daliMaster](www.ebay.d)..again, be careful!
+The shield will do the rest in order to power DALI bus.

 * Connect Arduino™ to your computer.

 * If I'm right, now you should have all of lamps On.
 Let's turn them off.

-* Download this library and load /examples/
+* Download this library and load *daliMaster/examples/serialControl.ino*

- * Open serial monitor, select 115000 as baudrate and write:
+ * Now open serial monitor, select 115000 as baudrate and write:
 ```
 -b 0 0
 ```